gisquick/gisquick-doc/user-manual/publishing.rst

    Error warning when different source paths are used.

-.. _experimental-uploading-project:
+.. _uploading-project:

 Uploading project
 -----------------

-Once the project is ready, click on experimental Gisquick plugin logo.
+Once the project is ready, click on Gisquick plugin logo.
 For the very first time, Gisquick asks the user to fill in the connection and Gisquick login details.